vladocar/60gs/README.md

 You can.
 Make your own id and classes.

 I like layout with Header, Footer, Sidebar the classic style, how can I do that?

-Hmm, nobody does that anymore but you are the boss.
+Hmm, nobody does that anymore, but you are the boss.

 You probably want something like this: